-I got into a funny jam this morning- answering one of them-" Vince asked, "Such as-" Bess said, "It was an ad from some-thing that called itself the Mutual Welfare Association.
+Vince asked, "Such as-"

+Bess said, "It was an ad from something that called itself the Mutual Welfare Association.
 Naturally I thought it was some sort of social service work, right down my street, but it wasn't.
-It was a man selling gadit wasn't.
-It was a man selling gad-gets to a lot of poor people who in turn were supposed to sell them from door to door and make a big profit.
-He got five cents apiece for the gadget -it was some kind of a can opener. -It was some kind of a can opener.
+It was a man selling gadgets to a lot of poor people who in turn were supposed to sell them from door to door and make a big profit.
+He got five cents apiece for the gadget-it was some kind of a can opener.
 The people were supposed to sell it for ten or fifteen or twenty-five cents."

 Vincent said, lazily-"Well, it sounds all right to me.
 They say there's a sucker born every minute."

 But Bess objected hotly.
 "It was a swindle!" she said.
-"The can openers could be bought in any five-and-ten-cent store for a nickel-the poor peofor a dime.
+"The can openers could be bought in any five-and-tencent store for a nickel-the poor people didn't have a chance to sell them for a dime.
 I-Vince, I saw red, so I stood up in front of the whole crowd and told the man what I thought of him.
 And when he got objectionable I sent for Billy Joyce."

 The laziness had gone out of Vince.